venkatesh661/Todo-List/Todo-List/Todo-List/README.md

 ## Description

-Todo List is my project  done by `Javascript` and `CSS`,  where user can add、delete and update tasks in this project.
+Todo List is my project  done by `Javascript` and `HTML`,  where user can add、delete and update tasks in this project.